Ernest Rutherford: Radioactivity

 their classic paper describing the first analysis of the distribution in time of radioactive emission, a distribution now called the Poisson distribution.

-In 1908, Rutherford was awarded the Nobel Prize in Chemistry "for his investigations into the disintegration of the elements, and the chemistry of radioactive substances."

 Model of the atom

 Top: Expected results: alpha particles passing through the plum pudding model of the atom undisturbed.

 Bottom: Observed results: a small portion of the particles were deflected, indicating a small, concentrated charge.
 Diagram is not to scale; in reality the nucleus is vastly smaller than the electron shell.

 Rutherford continued to make ground-breaking discoveries long after receiving the Nobel prize in 1908.
 Under his direction in 1909, Hans Geiger and Ernest Marsden performed the Geiger–Marsden experiment, which demonstrated the nuclear nature of atoms by measuring the deflection of alpha particles passing through a thin gold foil.
 Rutherford was inspired to ask Geiger and Marsden in this experiment to look for alpha particles with very high deflection angles, which was not expected according to any theory of matter at that time.
 Such deflection angles, although rare, were found.
 Reflecting on these results in one of his last lectures, Rutherford was quoted as saying: "It was quite the most incredible event that has ever happened to me in my life.
 It was almost as incredible as if you fired a 15-inch shell at a piece of tissue paper and it came back and hit you."
 It was Rutherford's interpretation of this data that led him to propose the nucleus, a very small, charged region containing much of the atom's mass.

 In 1912, Rutherford was joined by Niels Bohr (who postulated that electrons moved in specific orbits about the compact nucleus).
 Bohr adapted Rutherford's nuclear structure to be consistent with Max Planck's quantum hypothesis.
 The resulting Bohr model was the basis for quantum mechanical atomic physics of Heisenberg which remains valid today.